z-katas/certifiable-kata/usecases/hmw-ai-content-updates.md

 ## Conclusion

 - **Summary of Changes:** AI-driven automation for adding new aptitude test questions and case studies.
+We propose a robust system for expanding our proprietary architecture knowledge base with new questions and case studies, leveraging Retrieval Augmented Generation (RAG) for intelligent information retrieval.
+The process begins with secure ingestion and chunking of new content from various formats (HTML, PDF, etc.).
+These chunks are then converted into vector embeddings using a specialized model, enabling semantic search and retrieval.
+These embeddings are stored in a secure, high-performance vector store, optimized for scalability and speed.

-- **Benefits of the New Architecture:** Increased scalability, faster turnaround, and reduced manual workload.
+- **Benefits of the New Architecture:**
+  - Automated generation of new architecture aptitude test questions and case studies, thereby reducing manual workload
+  - Continous update of knowledge base with latest architecture content
+  - Reduced Risk of Knowledge Loss due to expert turnovers
+  - Reduced "Shelf Life" of Leaked case studies
-- **Potential Risks & Mitigations:** AI bias monitoring, human oversight mechanisms, and periodic model retraining.
+- **Potential Risks & Mitigations:** AI bias monitoring, human oversight mechanisms, LLM Hallucinations, Integration challenges
-- **Next Steps:** Pilot AI grading system, evaluate AI explainability, and refine model accuracy based on real-world data.
+- **Next Steps:** Phase wise implementation and Governance